Row Selection

 Saving Selected Rows

 - Selected Rows tab: When rows are selected, the Selected Rows tab displays them.
-Click Save as Dataset to save as a derived dataset.
+Choose Save as Dataset from the menu button (⋮) to save as a derived dataset.

 - Filtered Data tab: The Filtered Data tab opened by double-clicking also has a Save as Dataset button.